 He gets basic details wrong.

-Mike Allen and then some other people at Axios saying wrong and sloppy and Salon saying may not be super reliable and uh you know, and it goes on from this sloppy, slop, too stupid, malicious for words.
+Mike Allen and some other people at Axio saying wrong and sloppy and Salon saying may not be super reliable.

-I I just you know know from the little bit that I've read that was said about me.
+I just, you know, know from the little bit that I've read that was said about me, I haven't read the book yet.

-But I actually had pages text it over to me just earlier today, and I'm looking at it, I'm like, that's just not true.
+But I actually had pages texted over to me just earlier today, and I'm looking at it.

-Um I only met him once, and it was on a plane ride down to Roger Elles's uh funeral, and he talks about that a little bit, but he, you know, just what he's saying here about me just isn't true.
+And he talks about that a little bit, but he, you know, just what he's saying here about me just isn't true.

-You know, the funny part is is that oh, Hannity would be willing to give questions to the president.
+You know, the funny part is, is that, oh, Hannity would be willing to give questions to the president.

 We'll go with him.